sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

       selfHeal: false
 ```

-Since `selfHeal` was set to false, if any application resource in OpenShift is deleted it will not be re-created automatically.
+Since `selfHeal` was set to false, if any application resource in OpenShift is deleted `it WILL NOT be` re-created automatically.
 We can try this out if we delete one of the kubernetes resources of the application.

 Now, delete the vote-app `route` in your namespace/project.
 Note that this will break the application and make it inaccessible!